Recently we were specifically asked for a spring landscape photography list.

 CARRY EXTRAS: You don’t want to miss any photographic opportunities due to forgetting to load a memory card or battery in your camera; draining a battery or filling a memory card (or two).

-I encourage you to read the Do’s and Don’ts of Memory Cards by Peta Pixel.
+Read the Do’s and Don’ts of Memory Cards by Peta Pixel.
 They share simple tips to keep your memory cards and images safe now and in the future.

 Circular Polarizer and Neutral Density filters are nice pieces of equipment to have, but pay the price for a name brand.
 You don’t put cheap glass in front of your expensive lens.